+- financial assets measured at amortized cost;

-- debt investments measured at FVOCI; and - contract assets (as defined in IFRS 15).
+- debt investments measured at FVOCI; and

+- contract assets (as defined in IFRS 15).

 The Company measures loss allowances on amounts receivable at an amount equal to lifetime ECL.
 When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating ECL, the Company considers reasonable and supportable information that is relevant and available without undue cost or effort.
 This includes both quantitative and qualitative information and analysis, based on the Company's historical experience and informed credit assessment and including forward-looking information.